 Photo: RFU Archive

-Now confirmed as an Olympic sport from 2016, Sevens is now a major part of the sport with full time professionals and specialists at the top level.
-Seven a side rugby is growing quickly for schools too with a great programme of festivals and tournaments around the country.
+Confirmed as an Olympic sport from 2016, sevens is now a major part of the game with full-time professionals and specialists at the top level.
+Seven-a-side rugby is growing quickly for schools too with a great programme of festivals and tournaments around the country.
 Sevens is traditionally, but not exclusively, played in the spring term.

 It has great benefit for schools starting out on their rugby journey and is the preferred format for the development of girls playing in schools.
 Many established schools have a full programme taking in the spring circuit of county and invitational tournaments.
 This culminates in the historic National Schools Sevens at the end of the spring term.